 All of the assignments you submit while at College have to be all your own work.

-You will be expected, and often actively encouraged, to include additional material to support your research when compiling a piece of academic writing.
+You will be expected to include additional material to support your research when creating a piece of academic writing.

 Inclusion of additional material can take the form of a direct quote (citing) or the rewording of the original text (paraphrasing).

 Failure to correctly identify sources you utilise in your work could open you up to accusations of plagiarism.

 The purpose of this guide is to help navigate you through how to use Harvard referencing; illustrating how to include citations in the body of your work and how to complete a reference list.

 The College used the referencing guidelines set out by The University of Bolton.
 A guide to Bolton's Harvard referencing can be found here

 This has been devised as a simple library guide to help students use Harvard referencing.

 Please see your tutor to ensure you are aware of the correct format required for your course.

 Visit : Bradford College, Great Horton Road, Bradford, West Yorkshire.
 BD7 1AY.